 Grell Sutcliffe, Madame Red, and Sebastian from Black Butler.

-Ladd Russo of Baccano wears a white suit on board the Flying Pussyfoot so that the blood will show when he starts.
-When one of his associated is brutally massacred, Ladd dances in glee.
+Ladd Russo of Baccano! wears a white suit on board the Flying Pussyfoot so that the blood will show when he starts.
+When one of his associated is brutally massacred, Ladd dances in glee, on top of his body, no less.

 Andrea of Gankutsuou has a scene in the anime where he deliberately squeezes a glass in his hand, breaking it, and causing his hand to bleed.
 He then licks the blood off his arm.